Meet the cast of Black Mirror season five

 Where have I seen Miley Cyrus before?
 She got her start in the acting business as Hannah Montana, a teen country music star.
 Since that show ended in 2011, she has predominantly focused on her music career, she has popped up here and there in films LOL, The Last Song, So Undercover and Sex and the City 2.
 Her pop hits include Party in the USA, Wrecking Ball, The Climb and We Can’t Stop.

 Who does she play?
-A teenager called Rachel who can be heard saying, “I don’t have many friends,” in the trailer.
+A teenager called Rachel who struggles to connect with her classmates.
 Salvation soon comes in the form of Ashley Too, an AI doll which takes on the personality of her favourite pop star.

 Where have I seen Angourie Rice before?
 She has starred in films such as The Nice Guys, The Beguiled and Jasper Jones, and is set to appear in the upcoming Spider-Man: Far From Home, joining her Black Mirror colleagues in the MCU.